 Is there a connection between boring hair and success on the soccer field?

 The cause and effect is this: the more boring your hair the better you play, and if you’re going bald, better yet.
-Just look at Wayne Rooney, Andres Iniesta and Arjen Robben, all players who are all losing their locks but had the best years of their careers this past year.
+Just look at Wayne Rooney, Andres Iniesta and Arjen Robben, all top soccer players who are all losing their locks but had the best years of their careers this past year.
 Well, minus the World Cup for Wayne.
 And yeah, I know Rooney is now thinking of getting hair implants....

 But here are some more examples of boring hair and great soccer players: how about Steven Gerrard, Gareth Barry, Bastian Schweinsteiger, Gerrard Mueller…even Fernando Torres has gone to a boring look to try to get back in form, cutting off his hair and going short.